 - Do try to clean the sweat stains without delay as it tends to weaken the fibers over a period of time.

 - To prevent yellow armpit stains on a shirt, consider wearing a cotton undershirt so that it can absorb the sweat before it reaches the shirt.
-In addition, to avoid sweat stains on sweaty garments, immediately wash them in cold water while rubbing the fabric together.
+Also, to avoid sweat stains on sweaty garments, immediately wash them in cold water while rubbing the fabric together.
 This preventive measure shall help curb the need to use aggressive methods of cleaning at a later stage.

 - Switch to an aluminum-free deodorant or antiperspirant; aluminum tends to mix with the sweat and causes dark coloration on the clothing.
-Plus, when applying an antiperspirant on your skin, let it dry before putting on your shirt.
+Plus, when applying antiperspirant on your skin, let it dry before putting on your shirt.